colindoyle0000/colindoyle-website/content/lawailab2026fall/reading/_index.md

 ## Sept.
 3, 2026

 This week, we will examine the fundamentals of machine learning.
-We will also being our exploration of experimental design, thinking through how to design experiments to test hypotheses about AI and law.
+We will also begin our exploration of experimental design, thinking through how to design experiments to test hypotheses about AI and law.
 It's an information-dense week, but it will provide a necessary foundation for the rest of the course.

 _Assignment:_